scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 .. topic:: fit_transform

-    As tSNE cannot be applied to new data, we need to use its `fit_transform` method.
+    As :class:`~sklearn.manifold.TSNE` cannot be applied to new data, we need to use its `fit_transform` method.

 |